The official IELTS by IDP app is here! Download it today.

 Close

 Do you know how to report a question that somebody asked?
-Enhance your knowledge with a lesson given below and the grammar explanation to guide you better.
+Enhance your knowledge with a reported speech lesson given below and the grammar explanation to guide you better.

 Look at these examples to see how we can tell someone what another person asked.